Colleges by Location

 Deadlines

-Be sure to apply to this school by January 15.
-For transfer students, the application deadline is November 11.
+Be sure to apply to this school by January 20.
+If you are applying for a transfer, note that the application deadline is November 11.

 Retention Rate

-The freshman retention rate for Lehigh University was 93% in 2024, which is an amazing retention rate only the most prestigious institutions have.
+The freshman retention rate for Lehigh University was 93.7% in 2025, which is an excellent retention rate only the most prestigious institutions achieve.

-The graduation rate is another indicator to take into account.
-This rate shows how many students complete their degrees in a certain number of years.
-The six-year graduation rate at this institution stands at 89%, which is considered an above-average graduation rate.
+Another important metric to consider is the graduation rate.
+This rate indicates how many students finish their degrees within a certain timeframe.
+The six-year graduation rate at this institution stands at 88%, which is considered an above-average graduation rate.

 Student Body